gabfr/pns/readme.md

 Simple and functional API service to store device tokens of your app and dispatch notifications to them.

+If you want to get it running, follow the instructions here.
+It will take half an hour, at least it is free.

 ## Installing

 * You can clone this repo, or [download it here](https://github.com/gabfr/pns/archive/master.zip) (development version - master branch).